ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-t.md

 The second component that is deployed is the WAN Optimization appliance.
 While the WAN Optimization appliance is optional, it performs WAN conditioning to reduce effects of latency.
 It also incorporates Forward Error Correction to negate packet loss scenarios, and deduplication of redundant traffic patterns.

 Altogether, these reduce bandwidth use and ensure the best use of available network capacity to expedite data transfer to and from the {{site.data.keyword.cloud_notm}}.
 The WAN Optimizer is disk intensive and requires sufficient amount of IOPS to function properly.
-As a result, the WAN optimizer resides on vSAN storage if present, or on Endurance storage with 2,000 IOPS.
+As a result, the WAN optimizer is located on the vSAN storage, if present, or on the endurance storage with 2,000 IOPS.

 The following table shows the sizing specification for the HCX WAN Optimization appliance.

 | Component | Configuration |
 |-----------|---------------|